 - (1) The presiding judge retains case management responsibility at all times.
 Where a case is referred to a magistrate judge for all pretrial proceedings, the magistrate judge is the presiding judge. - (2) All settlement proceedings are confidential.
 Attorneys, participants, mediators, and evaluators must preserve the confidentiality of all communications made in the course of ADR procedures. - (3) All persons serving as mediators or evaluators under this Rule are performing quasi-judicial functions and are entitled to the immunities and protections accorded by law to persons serving in such capacity. - (4) Obligation of Good Faith. - (A) Each party must ensure that a person with ultimate settlement authority attends and participates in any ADR procedure ordered by the presiding judge.
-A unit or agency of government satisfies this attendance requirement if represented by a person who has, to the greatest extent feasible, authority to settle and who is knowledgeable about the facts of the case, the governmental unit's position, and the procedures and policies under which the governmental unit decides whether to accept proposed settlements.

-- (B) Failure to participate in good faith may result in the imposition of sanctions against the offending party.
-The mediator or evaluator or a party may file a motion for sanctions in the record of the case. - (5) Names of available mediators and evaluators are available from the Chief Deputy Clerk of Court.
+A unit or agency of government satisfies this attendance requirement if represented by a person who has, to the greatest extent feasible, authority to settle and who is knowledgeable about the facts of the case, the governmental unit's position, and the procedures and policies under which the governmental unit decides whether to accept proposed settlements. - (B) Failure to participate in good faith may result in the imposition of sanctions against the offending party. - (5) Names of available mediators and evaluators are available from the Chief Deputy Clerk of Court.